 Passenger Fares are the second largest source of revenue.
-Ridership has slowly been decreasing over the past year.
-Weather was a major factor in the first quarters of 2014 and 2015 with record low temperatures and snowfall.
+Ridership has slowly been decreasing over the past years.
 Monthly collections have been very inconsistent over the past several as ridership has declined.
-The 2017 Budget includes the annualization of the \$0.25 fare increase implemented in August 2016 and an additional \$0.25 fare increase for Paratransit riders, effective August 2017.
+The 2017 Budget included the annualization of the \$0.25 fare increase implemented in August 2016 and an additional \$0.25 fare increase for Paratransit riders, effective August 2017.
+The 2018 budget included another \$0.25 fare increase, to be implemented in August 2018.
+The budget was amended in March 2018 and the fare increase was eliminated from the budget.
+The fare increase will be delayed until further notice.
+Additionally, the Authority will be conducting an Economic Benefit Analysis, with the help of a consultant, to review and re-evaluate the fare increase.

 Reimbursed Expenditures, the third largest revenue stream for the Authority, consists of reimbursements for Preventive Maintenance, Fuel Tax, and grant-funded labor and material costs.
 The goal is to keep reimbursed expenditures under \$25 million, with a stretch goal of \$20 million, enabling more funds to be available for capital projects and maintaining a state of good repair on all assets.
+An additional \$610,000 was added to the 2018 budget for Preventative Maintenance, due to Medina Pass-thru funding.